cag-group/python-service/README.md

 ## Add package

+Lookup the package version you want to install on the package home page, or run

 ```
 pip3 install <packagename>
 ```

-Note the version of the installed package.
+and note the version of the installed package.
 Add it to `requirements.txt`

 Do not use `pip3 freeze` because it will also list dependent packages and thus hiding which are our direct dependencies.